Shamaiya Iyengar: Shamaih's Treatment in prison

+Diary entry from 4 January 1784:

+"The Inchivalla was publicly. flogged, near our prison, and his back rubbed with chillies, or Cayenne pepper."

+Tipus Sanad in 1793

+A Sanad from 1793 survives which shows Tipu handing over authority of Shamaiya's home village to the Parakala Matha.
 The Sanad of Tipu Sultan in 1793 regarding Sulakunte Agrahara is a document that specifies the grant given to the Parakala Matha of Mysore by the ruler.
 The contents of the Sanad are as follows:

-The grant of the village of Sulakunte Agrahara, along with all its rights, revenues, and other benefits, to the Parakala Matha for its maintenance and upkeep.
+"The grant of the village of Sulakunte Agrahara, along with all its rights, revenues, and other benefits, to the Parakala Matha for its maintenance and upkeep.

 The grant of the privilege to the Parakala Matha to hold a weekly market in the village, which would provide additional revenue to the Matha.

 The grant of the right to construct tanks, canals, and other waterworks in the village, and to use the water thus obtained for agricultural purposes.

 The stipulation that the Parakala Matha must pay an annual tribute of 1000 Pagodas to the government.